Man faked brain cancer to get donations, police say

-HILLSDALE, N.J. --A man from New Jersey claimed to have a brain tumor in order to collection donations from others, police said.
+HILLSDALE, New Jersey --A man from New Jersey claimed to have a brain tumor in order to collection donations from others, police said.

 Officers in Hillsdale arrested 29-year-old Joseph O'Connell, of Washington Township, on Thursday.
 He's charged with theft by deception.